A hidden Markov model for statistical arbitrage in international crude oil futures markets: Cointegration analysis and spread modelling

 \subsection{A mean-reverting hidden Markov model}

-Let $F^i=(F^i_t)_{t\geq0}$ denote the futures price process, for $i\in\{B,S,W\}$, of the Brent, the Shanghai and the WTI futures, respectively.
-The processes $F^B$ and $F^W$ are typically found to be cointegrated, as documented by \cite{LMG05}, \cite{HET08}, \cite{KV14} among others.
+Let $F^i=(F^i_t)_{t\in\mathbb{N}}$ denote the futures price process\footnote{We consider statistical arbitrage strategies based on the price processes of several assets.
+We refer to \cite{FocardiFabozziMitov2016} for an analysis of statistical arbitrage opportunities based on asset returns rather than prices.}, for $i\in\{B,S,W\}$, of the Brent ($B$), the Shanghai ($S$), and the WTI futures ($W$).
+The processes $F^B$ and $F^W$ are typically found to be cointegrated, as documented by \cite{HET08} and \cite{KV14} among others.
 Similarly, \cite{YZ20} and \cite{HH20} show that $F^S$ is cointegrated with $F^B$ and with $F^W$.
-Therefore, it is reasonable to guess that the three futures price processes jointly considered are cointegrated, similarly to the case of the Brent, the Dubai and the WTI futures (see \cite{G19}).
-To the best of our knowledge, cointegration among $F^B$, $F^S$, $F^W$ has not been tested in previous works and will be shown to hold in the following.
+Therefore, it is reasonable to guess that the three futures price processes jointly considered are cointegrated, similarly to the case of the Brent, the Dubai and the WTI futures prices (see \cite{G19}).
+The cointegration among $F^B$, $F^S$, $F^W$ has not been tested in previous works and will be shown to hold in the following.
 In the presence of cointegration, there exists a linear combination of $F^B$, $F^S$, $F^W$ that follows a stationary and possibly mean-reverting process.
-As usual in the context of cointegration among commodity prices, we call this linear combination the \emph{spread process} and denote it by $S = (S_t)_{t \geq 0}$.
-More specifically,
+As usual in cointegration analysis, we call this linear combination the \emph{spread process} and denote it by $S = (S_t)_{t \in\mathbb{N}}$:

-for suitable coefficients $\lambda^0, \lambda^B,\lambda^S,\lambda^W$ that constitute the \emph{cointegration vector}.
+for suitable coefficients $\lambda^0, \lambda^B,\lambda^S,\lambda^W$ that constitute the \emph{cointegration vector} $\lambda$.